top of page

 Infection-associated chronic illness has exposed the limits of systems designed for short-term care and simple recovery.
 When symptoms shift over time, causes are delayed, and multiple factors interact, single snapshots cannot capture the full picture.

+The IACC Digital Twin™ model focuses on patterns over time, context, and lived experience.
+It is designed to function with incomplete information, limited energy, and real-world conditions.
+By separating observation from conclusions and preserving context, it supports clearer understanding and safer interpretation.
 In practice, this means patients can describe their experience without perfect records, clinicians can observe trends rather than isolated events, and researchers can study complex illness with greater accuracy.
 Although developed for infection-associated chronic conditions, the same principles apply wherever conditions change and cause and effect are not immediate.
 The goal is not to simplify reality, but to make complex patterns easier to see.

 What is AIM™